hyprwm/Hyprland/docs/ISSUE_GUIDELINES.md

 - The Hyprland log
 - Coredump / Coredump analysis (with a stacktrace)

+**Important**: Please do NOT use any package for reporting bugs!
+Clone and compile from source.

 ## Obtaining the Hyprland log
 If you are in a TTY, and the hyprland session that crashed was the last one you launched, the log will be printed with
 ```